Elastic CRFs for Open-ontology Slot Filling: Experiments

-In this paper, we compare our eCRF model with the concept tagging model proposed in \cite{Bapna2017Towards}, and a simple BiLSTM-based tagging model.
+In this paper, we compare our eCRF model with the concept tagging model proposed in \cite{Bapna2017Towards} and a simple BiLSTM-based tagging model.

-\textbf{Concept tagging (CT) model.} As shown in Fig.2, the CT model employs a slot description encoder that takes the slot descriptions as input without the IOB tags.
+As shown in Figure \ref{fig:google_model}, the Concept tagging (CT) model employs a slot description encoder that takes the slot descriptions as input without the IOB tags.
 A one-layer BiLSTM is used to extract the contextual features of user utterances.
 The contextual features and the description encoder outputs are concatenated and sent to a feedforward neural network (FNN).
 This is followed by another one-layer BiLSTM.
 Finally, a softmax layer is used to calculate the distribution over slot labels.
-Since the slot descriptions are already used as conditional inputs, the output slot label set only consists of three labels, i.e. `$I$', `$B$', `$O$'.
+Since the slot descriptions are already used as conditional inputs, the output slot label set only consists of three labels, i.e., `$I$', `$B$', `$O$'.
 In both training and testing, the descriptions of each slot are iteratively fed into the model and evaluated separately.

-\textbf{BiLSTM tagging (BT) model.} The BT model is a simplified version of the CT model, by removing the second BiLSTM layer.
-As shown in the following experiment results, this second BiLSTM layer plays an important role in transforming the contextual features and slot label features, which largely improves the performance.
+The BiLSTM tagging (BT) model is a simplified version of the CT model, created by removing the second BiLSTM layer.
+As shown in the following experimental results, this second BiLSTM layer plays an important role in transforming the contextual features and slot label features, which largely improves the performance.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 In our experiment, the vocabulary size is 1264.
-We use the open tool\footnote{https://github.com/stanfordnlp/GloVe} to train the GloVe embeddings on the whole dataset.
+We use the open tool {(} accessed from https://github.com/stanfordnlp/GloVe on 25 October 2015{)} to train the GloVe embeddings on the whole dataset.
 The dimension of all word embeddings and the IOB tags are set as 50.
 The concatenated hidden size of all BiLSTMs are set as 100.
-The FNNs in CT and BT model consist of one hidden layer with 100 units.
+The FNNs in the CT and BT models consist of one hidden layer with 100 units.
 For the pre-training of eCRFs, the edge potential is added in training after 2000 steps.
-All models are trained with Adam \cite{Kingma2014} optimization method with the learning rate as 0.001.
+All models are trained with the Adam \cite{Kingma2014} optimization method with a learning rate of 0.001.
 Early-stopping is employed on the validation set to prevent over-fitting.
-For both CT and BT model, we leverage oversampling that sets the ratio of positive and negative samples as 1:1 and train the model with a minibatch size of 10.
+For both the CT and BT models, we leveraged oversampling, which sets the ratio of positive and negative samples as 1:1 and trains the model with a minibatch size of 10.
 For eCRFs, we set the minibatch size as 1.
-All the codes are implemented with Tensorflow\cite{Abadi2016TensorFlow}.
+All the codes were implemented with Tensorflow\cite{Abadi2016TensorFlow}.

-\subsection{In-domain task results}
+\subsection{In-Domain Task Results}